MicrosoftLearning/AZ-204-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-203_05_lab_ak.md

     > **Note**: Wait for the creation task to complete before moving forward with this lab.

-#### Task 4: Open Cloud Shell and store Container Registry metadata
+#### Task 4: Open Azure Cloud Shell and store Container Registry metadata

 1. In the portal, select the **Cloud Shell** icon to open a new shell instance.